vishavmehra/eye-controlled-wheelchair/README.md

 ├── requirements.txt          # List of required packages
 ├── shape_predictor_68_face_landmarks.dat  # Pre-trained facial landmark predictor
 └── README.md                 # This README file

-Dependencies
+### Dependencies
-Python 3.7 or higher
+1. Python 3.7 or higher
-OpenCV
+2. OpenCV
-PyQt5
+3. PyQt5
-Dlib
+4. Dlib
-Imutils
+5. Imutils
-Scikit-image
+6. Scikit-image
-Scikit-learn
+7. Scikit-learn
-Winsound
+8. Winsound
-PyWin32
+9. PyWin32
-You can install the required packages using the provided requirements.txt file.

-Credits
+### Credits
 This project was developed using the following libraries and resources:
 OpenCV
 Dlib
 PyQt5
 Imutils
 Scikit-image
 Scikit-learn
-Special thanks to the developers and contributors of these projects.

 It also contains multiple scripts for better understanding of the codeflow which was then incorporated into one class in the final algorithm.
 Feel free to contribute to this project by opening issues or submitting pull requests.
 For any questions or feedback, please contact mehravishav@gmail.com.